temet.util

 trace_ray_through_voronoi_mesh_treebased(cell_pos, NextNode, length, center, sibling, nextnode, ray_pos_in, ray_dir, total_dl, boxSize, debug, verify)

-For a single ray, specified by its starting location, direction, and length, ray-trace through a Voronoi mesh using neighbor searches in a pre-computed tree.
+Ray-trace a single ray through a Voronoi mesh, using searches in a pre-computed oct-tree.

 Parameters: